 1. Conditions of puppy farming

-The living environment for puppies in factories draw similarities to that of commercial animal agriculture.
+The living environment for puppies in factories draws similarities to that of commercial animal agriculture.

 Dog breeding is a slave trade that gives no consideration to the health and well-being of the pups, despite merely staying alive until appropriately monetised.